 Our consultants partnered with Salesforce and Groupe Dynamite to replace its legacy software with Salesforce B2C Commerce Cloud, and to connect Commerce Cloud to Marketing Cloud and Service Cloud.
 Together, the teams delivered a website to serve two countries, currencies, and languages.
 The project wrapped in five months, ahead of schedule and under budget, in time for Groupe Dynamite to make the most of the back-to-school shopping season.

 Now customers can enjoy a stable website and a seamless experience when they engage with their favorite brand.
-In just the first month post-launch, Groupe Dynamite was already seeing increases to conversation rates, average order value, and revenue.
+In just the first month post-launch, Groupe Dynamite was already seeing increases to conversion rates, average order value, and revenue.

 And the work continues.
 The future holds a chatbot implementation and enhancements to Groupe Dynamite’s loyalty program.
 Groupe Dynamite will also be among the first retailers to implement Salesforce Customer 360 Data Manager—a tool that leverages the data connections between Commerce, Marketing, and Service Clouds to create a truly personalized customer experience across all touchpoints.